Hungarian Turanism: Turanism and Hungarian fascism

+In recent years the contemporary neo-fascist scene in Hungary, the political party Jobbik has given credence to the Turanist ideology, although they have now reverted this position.
+For example in 2013 Gabor Vona stated in relationship to the then upcoming visit of Recep Tayyip Erdogan that, "As descendants of Turks, we value this visit".

 Turanism after 1945

 After the Second World War, the Soviet Red Army occupied Hungary.
 The Hungarian government was placed under the direct control of the administration of the occupying forces.
 All Turanist organisations were disbanded by the government, and the majority of Turanist publications were banned and all copies of them were confiscated.
 In 1948, Hungary was converted into a communist one-party state.
 Turanism was vilified and portrayed as an exclusively fascist ideology, although Turanism's role in the interwar development of far-right ideologies was negligible.
 The official prohibition of Turanism lasted until the collapse of the socialist regime in 1989.